 5. Giving/misgiving: Giving is the act of offering something.
 A misgiving, however, is a doubtful feeling about an impending event.
 Both words derive from a Scandinavian ancestor, with a Latin near cognate that means “to have.”
 The rare verb form misgive means “to be fearful” or “to suggest fear or doubt.”

-6 Responses to “5 Words and Their Nonantonymic Antonyms”
+7 thoughts on “5 Words and Their Nonantonymic Antonyms”

 It is important to remember that the prefix mis- has multiple definitions.
 In addition to the antonymic “not,” it can also mean “bad, wrong or unfavorable.”
 This is the sense in which the prefix is used in the examples above.
 So we should not assume that a word beginning with mis- is the antonym of its root; to do so may be to misconstrue the author’s intent

 I also think “flammable” and “inflammable” fit this category.